 ) with its financial capabilities to determine the acceptable credit limit

-The tool offers by default 2 financial criteria: the Tangible Net Worth (TNW, equity minus intangible assets) and turnover.
+- The Tangible Net Worth (TNW, equity minus intangible assets)

 According to the result of the credit notation

 will be at most equal to the percentage of the TNW or the turnover defined.